Benh83/eco395m-Final/README.md

 Due to the fact that we are students and not Investment Bankers, we decided not to not do countless pro searches within Perplexity as we populated our database.
 We have found that using a more costly version of Perplexity is able to provide data with far fewer null values.
 We tried to get our prompts and system to work well without accessing Perplexity's full strength.
 If we were to do this in a professional setting, we would simply make the choice to do all of these same steps but with a better version of Perplexity, thus saving even more time.

 ## Prompt Engineering
 While we put some thought into our prompts, we recognize that someone with a deeper understanding of the innerworkings of a LLM could do a better job of writing prompts that would not be misinterpreted.
-We see
+We saw our data greatly improve as we improved our prompts the first time and better prompts might be the key for more consistent data.

 ## Verification
 Our project's credibility would be greatly increased if we cross-referenced our data from Perplexity with data from Factset or some other reliable database.
 While some of the fields we gather could not be found within a database, it would be helpful to gather data from one of these reliable sources first then patch Perplexity data on top of that.

 ## Data Interaction Dashboard
 While we are aiming to produce accurate data, the reality of mistakes and null values make a manual data interaction dashboard appealing.
 It could return the missing fields, and the human banker could fill them out.
 Bankers could also benefit from the ability to override and replace a field within the database if they found that a value was wrong.

+# Instructions
+## Installation
+Pull the contents of the eco395m-Final Main branch onto your device locally.
+Run "pip install -r requirements.txt."
+## Perplexity API
+Buy a Perplexity API key.
+Depending on your desired accuracy and budget, select your model.
+Enter your API key into your .env file.
+## Approach
+Decide whether you will be using the program for individual deals as they come up, or you would want to populate a database for future use.
+### Single Deals
+If you are interested in getting the Excel files for individual deals, you don't need to set up a cloud database.
+Enter the company names however you would like!
+Perplexity is very good at figuring out what you mean, and you will receive an Excel file of your deal.
+### Full Database Option
+If you want to create a database of deals you can return to, host a Postgres compatible database and enter your credentials into your .env file.
+Make sure to keep track of how you enter company names so you are able to access them through Streamlit later.
+## Returning the Data
+### Mode 1
+If you just want the data for two companies, run Final.py, select mode 1, then enter the names of the buyer and seller.
+An Excel file with the links and deal data will be put into your data folder
+### Mode 2
+Put an Excel file of deals you want to run into your deals file, then run Final.py and select mode 2.
+## Database
+If you have a database, any deals you enter will be added to it, and you can access them through the Streamlit dashboard (GIVE MORE INFO ON HOW TO GET THE DASHBOARD GOING)

 Requirements for reporting your analysis: